shamim-sulaiman/modbus-mqtt-pi-gateway/README.md

 | `modbus_to_mqtt.py` | Reads Modbus register and publishes tank level as JSON via MQTT |
 | `.gitignore` | Prevents committing unnecessary files like `.vscode/` and Python caches |

----

 ## How It Works

-This project simulates an industrial data flow from a PLC to an IoT dashboard using standard automation protocols.

 ### 1. Modbus Server Simulation (`modbus_slave.py`)